noor188/noor188/README.md

 - 👯 I’m looking to collaborate on [Beats-By-Dre](https://github.com/noor188/Beats-By-Dre)

-- 👨‍💻 All of my projects are available at [Portfolio](https://noor188.github.io/my-portfolio/#projects)   AgentHacks
+- 👨‍💻 All of my projects are available at [Portfolio](https://noor188.github.io/my-portfolio/#projects)

 - 💬 Hackathons **AgentHacks2025**